gtm-templates-knowit-experience/sgtm-split-string-variable/README.md

 ![Split String SGTM Variable](https://github.com/gtm-templates-knowit-experience/sgtm-split-string-variable/blob/main/images/sgtm-split-string-variable.png)

 ## Delimiter
-* Use any delimiter for splitting the string
+* Type in a delimiter for splitting the string
-* Splitting a string based spaces in the string, type **space** as delimiter
+  * To split a string based spaces in the string, type **space** as delimiter
 * Regular Expression splitting is not supported

 ## Select Occurence to Return